Tuition Assistance for Faculty and Staff

 The benefit does not cover fees or financial penalties associated with dropped courses or courses from which the student withdraws.
 Tuition, general and technology fees, as well as any financial penalties incurred for courses dropped after your educational program's official "course selection" period (usually ending approximately two weeks into a semester) are not covered by the tuition benefit.
 You should take note of your program's deadline to drop a course with no financial obligation or consult with your educational program about their course selection period before enrolling in courses.
 If you drop or withdraw after the course selection period, you’re responsible for 50% to 100% of the charges on your student account.
 Any benefit payments made for courses that are dropped, or from which you withdraw, will be retracted at the end of the term, leaving a balance on your student account.
 You’ll then receive a bill from Student Financial Services in the next billing cycle.

-If you receive a refund of a full or partial tuition benefit payment or if your student account contains a credit resulting from a tuition benefit payment, you must return the payment to Student Financial Services and/or notify the tuition benefit office immediately.
+If you receive a refund of a full or partial tuition benefit payment or if your student account contains a credit resulting from a tuition benefit payment, you must return the payment to Student Financial Services and notify Human Resources immediately.
 Under no circumstances can any Penn tuition benefit that exceeds the eligible charges be retained by a faculty/staff member.
-Failure to return refunded benefits to the University is in violation of the University’s tuition benefit policy and will result in the University taking appropriate disciplinary and collection actions.
+Failure to return refunded benefits to the University is in violation of the University’s tuition benefit policy and will result in the University taking appropriate disciplinary action and collection action to recapture the funds.

 If you enroll in an executive or full-time program that doesn’t calculate tuition on a per-course-unit basis, you’ll still receive the coverage as outlined above.
-The tuition benefit office will calculate the benefit by using the per-course-unit tuition rate from the most closely related program that calculates tuition on a per-course unit basis.
-The program/rate used is determined at the sole discretion of the Tuition Benefit Office.
+Human Resources will calculate the benefit by using the per-course-unit tuition rate from the most closely related program that calculates tuition on a per-course unit basis.
+The program/rate used is determined at the sole discretion of Human Resources.

 406.5 APPLYING FOR BENEFITS

 To apply for tuition benefits, use the online tuition system.
-You should request payment as soon as you have been accepted into a Penn program or as soon as you have registered for courses.
+You are encouraged to apply as soon as you have been accepted into a Penn program or as soon as you have registered for courses.
 The latest point at which you should submit your request for payment is upon receipt of your first billing statement for the term from Student Financial Services.
-Application for benefits must be completed for every semester in which you wish to request the benefit.
+Applicants must request payment for every semester in which they which to use the benefit.

-You can request payment as soon as our office opens the system to the term, but the latest you can submit a request for payment is as follows:
+You can request payment as soon as the online tuition benefit system opens for each term.
+The latest you can submit a request for payment is as follows:

 System Opens to Requests